sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 device system.
 This analysis can also help identify the software that should be included in the SBOM for each device.

-The FDA recommends that security architecture views should consider the following examples of information for inclusion:
+FDA recommends that security architecture views should consider the following examples of information for inclusion:

 - Detailed diagrams and supporting explanatory text that identify all medical device system assets, including but not limited to: